-College football's best will be selected starting April 23 when the 2020 NFL Draft kicks off online.
+College football's best will be selected starting April 29 when the 2021 NFL Draft kicks off in Cleveland.
 Will this class go down in history as one of the best?
 Only time well.
 Either way, it will have some pretty some stiff competition to be one of the greatest.
 Here are the 10 best draft classes in NFL history based on their level of talent.

 Hall of Famers: 5 (Troy Aikman, Barry Sanders, Derrick Thomas, Deion Sanders, Steve Atwater)

 Four Hall of Famers were taken with the first five picks and no other draft has ever kicked off with such an elite collection of talent.

 Hall of Famers: 5 (Willie Roaf, Jerome Bettis, Michael Strahan, Will Shields, John Lynch)

 Along with the five enshrined in Canton, this class sported a high number of good players who made the Pro Bowl and played in Super Bowls.
 They include quarterback Drew Bledsoe, defensive tackle Dana Stubblefield, and receiver Troy Brown.

 Hall of Famers: 2 (LaDainian Tomlinson, Steve Hutchinson)

 Pro Bowlers: 34